-- A. Any document required to be submitted to this board with an application for a license shall be in the English language, or accompanied by a certified translation thereof into the English language. - B. As a condition of the board's consideration of the license application of a graduate of a foreign college or university, the applicant shall provide the board with an evaluation of the applicant's transcript from an approved credentials evaluation agency.
-A list of approved agencies, and their addresses, may be obtained from the board. - C. Because the essence of the practice of audiology and speech-language pathology is communication, an applicant whose primary language is not English shall submit a passing score on a nationally recognized English proficiency examination as approved by the board, and make an appearance before the board or its designees before a license may be issued.
-An English proficiency assessment shall be conducted by the board or its designees as a condition for licensure.
-At the board's discretion, the license may be conditionally granted subject to an English remediation plan and/or restrictions on practice. - D. The clinical observation and clinical practicum for a speech-language pathologist educated outside the United States must consist of at least 400 patient contact hours, to include: - 1. at least 25 hours in supervised observation prior to the clinical practicum.
-Patient contact hours in excess of the required minimum may be substituted for the required 25 hours of supervised observation; - 2. at least 375 patient contact hours in speech-language pathology.
-Practicum experiences must be: - a. across the scope of practice in speech-language pathology; - b. with clients across the lifespan; - c. across the range of clinical severity.
+A. Any document required to be submitted to this board with an application for a license shall be in the English language, or accompanied by a certified translation thereof into the English language.

+B. As a condition of the board's consideration of the license application of a graduate of a foreign college or university, the applicant shall provide the board with an evaluation of the applicant's transcript from an approved credentials evaluation agency.
+A list of approved agencies, and their addresses, may be obtained from the board.

+C. The essence of the practice of audiology and speechlanguage pathology is communication; therefore an applicant whose primary language is not English shall:

+1. submit a passing score on a nationally recognized English proficiency examination as approved by the board.
+The passing score must have been obtained within the past two years;

+2. an English proficiency assessment may be conducted in-person by the board or its designees as a condition for licensure.

-HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Board of Examiners for Speech-Language Pathology and Audiology, LR 14:707 (October 1988), amended LR 22:354 (May 1996), LR 27:201 (February 2001), LR 30:2311 (October 2004), LR 37:2394 (August 2011), amended by the Department of Health, Board of Speech-Language Pathology and Audiology, LR 45:254 (February 2019).
+HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Board of Examiners for Speech-Language Pathology and Audiology, LR 14:707 (October 1988), amended LR 22:354 (May 1996), LR 27:201 (February 2001), LR 30:2311 (October 2004), LR 37:2394 (August 2011), LR 48: